Piet Giesen

-Peter Giesen (born 12 August 1945) is a Dutch former footballer who played as a midfielder.
+Peter Giesen (born 12 August 1945) is a Dutch retired footballer who played as a midfielder.
 He made one appearance for the Netherlands national team in 1963.

 Career

-During his time at PSV Eindhoven Giesen set a club record for the numbers of appearances made before his 18th birthday with 30 appearances.
+During his time at PSV, Giesen, from Bunde, Limburg, set a club record for the numbers of appearances made before his 18th birthday with 30 appearances.
 In February 2020, 57 years later, Mohamed Ihattaren broke the record making 31 appearances.

 Giesen was forced to end his career in his mid-20s due to injuries.